 The Hard-Fought Path to Legal Online Sports in Illinois

 Among states that have legalized, Illinois has had the most uncertainty and confusion around what their sports betting market will look like.
 This is primarily due to successful special interest lobbying (although some might call it corruption).
-Major IL players like Bet Rivers, who own casinos in the state, advocated to keep heavyweight national books like DraftKings and FanDuel out of the local sports betting market for as long as possible.
+Major Illinois players like Bet Rivers, who own casinos in the state, advocated keeping heavyweight national books like DraftKings and FanDuel out of the local sports betting market for as long as possible.

 Other states do require online sports betting sites like FanDuel and DraftKings to partner with existing casinos to offer their products online.
 It’s worked fine in New Jersey — the big online players get market access, and local casinos don’t get left in the dust because they can’t or won't scale their own online operations.
 The heavier restrictions, however, are unheard of and speak to the powerful political influence of casinos in Illinois.
 Rivers Casino took the first in-person sports bet in March 2020, then went live with BetRivers in June.

-With great legal maneuvering, DraftKings was able to set up for an Illinois launch in July.
-They fought to partner with with Casino Queen in St. Louis — but due to legal restrictions, the casino brand must be featured in advertisements.
+With great legal maneuvering, DraftKings was able to set up for an Illinois launch in July 2020.
+They fought to partner with Casino Queen in St. Louis — but due to legal restrictions, the casino brand must be featured in advertisements.
 A casino must own 80% of the business if another brand is used.

 Licensing fees — up to $20 million for online-only operators and $10 million for land-based casinos to offer online betting — are also among the highest of any state, which will prevent smaller players from entering the market.
 It already flushed out USA Sports Gaming, which planned to launch BetChicago but turned its attention to Indiana instead.

 University of Illinois Institute of Government & Public Affairs (IGPA) released a report covering the impact of the COVID-19 pandemic on the state of the local economy.
-The job numbers look tough, with a loss of more than 550,000 jobs in the Illinois economy is projected by by March 2021.
 Potential sports betting revenue may help momentum with policy revisions to maximize revenue in the near future to level the playing field for operators and bettors.

 Illinois knows the revenue power of accessible gambling.
 Illinois bettors wagered more than $20 billion on slot machines in bars in 2019, generating $528 million in tax revenue.
 The state began allowing those slots in 2009.